This post contains affiliate links for your convenience. View our full disclosure policy here.

 Do Unto Otters by Laurie Keller

 Mr. Rabbit has new neighbors.
 They are otters!
 He doesn’t know anything about otters – will they get along?
 Mr. Owl advises Mr. Rabbit to treat otters the same way he would like to be treated!
-The fun story tells many situations in which you can demonstrate good manners and is highly engaging and funny for young readers.
+This fun story tells many situations in which you can demonstrate good manners and is highly engaging and funny for young readers.

 My Friend is Sad by Mo Willems

-Everyone love Elephant and Piggie!
+Everyone loves Elephant and Piggie!
 They are back in this story where Elephant is feeling sad, and his good friend Piggie tries to cheer him up.
 This is a fun tale of friendship in true Elephant and Piggie style, and is quickly a classroom favorite!